deepesh611/NPi-Cluster/README.md

 # NPi-Cluster

-A lightweight, dynamic web server cluster that simulates the behavior of a Raspberry Pi-based energy-efficient system using Docker containers.
+A lightweight, dynamic web server cluster that simulates the behavior of a Raspberry Pi-based energy-efficient system using multiple Raspberry Pi and Docker containers.

 ---